Frequently Asked questions (FAQs)

 Our Background Check Policy states that “Applicants to the College’s Radiologic Technology Program (the “Program”) must present a valid Fingerprint Clearance Card in order to be cleared for clinical placement along with a completed application.
 The primary clinical affiliate for the Program, Yuma Regional Medical Center, requires all students operating in a clinical setting to be cleared for patient contact using the same criteria as outlined in the American Registry of Radiologic Technologists (ARRT) Standard of Ethics, Section B – Rules of Ethics, Subsection 2.”
 Requiring students to present a valid Fingerprint Clearance Card before being accepted ensures students’ will be cleared for clinical placement before classes begin.

-HOBET stands for Health Occupations Basic Entrance Exam.
-Our program requires the student take this exam to measure their understanding of the medical field.
+TEAS V stands for Test of Essential Academic Skills V for Allied Health.
+Our program requires the student take this exam to measure their academic preparation for the medical field.
 All students are required to take the exam and pass with a minimum score of 50%.

-The HOBET Exam is comprised of 170 questions with four sections including: Reading, Mathematics, Science and English.
-See the picture below for more detailed information.
+The TEAS V Exam is comprised of 150 questions with four sections including: Reading, Mathematics, Science and English.

-WHERE CAN I FIND A STUDY GUIDE FOR THE HOBET EXAM?
+WHERE CAN I FIND A STUDY GUIDE FOR THE TEAS V EXAM?

 There is a copy of the study guide available in the Library Reserve Section.
 This copy is available for a 2-hour period and can only be viewed in the library.

-The HOBET Exam is administered by our Testing Services Department (located in the 3C Building) between January 15, 2013 and February 20, 2013.
-Test scores must be turned into the Radiologic Technology Office by the due date, not exceptions will be made.
+The TEAS V Exam is administered by our Testing Services Department (located in the 3C Building) between January and February.
+Test scores must be turned into the Radiologic Technology Office by the due date; not exceptions will be made.

-HOW MANY TIMES CAN I TAKE THE HOBET EXAM?
+HOW MANY TIMES CAN I TAKE THE TEAS V EXAM?

-The HOBET Exam can only be taken one time if the student attains a 50% or higher on their first attempt.
-A student cannot retake the exam to improve their score.
+The TEAS V Exam can only be taken one time if the student attains a 50% or higher on their first attempt.
+A student cannot re-take the exam to improve their score.

-WHAT IS THE COST TO TAKE THE HOBET EXAM?
+WHAT IS THE COST TO TAKE THE TEAS V EXAM?

 The initial exam is free to the student.
 If a student must retake the exam because they did not pass it the first time or because they are reapplying to the program, then a cost of $30 payable to the business office will be assessed to the student.
 Students will be required to obtain an authorization form from the Radiologic Technology Office before attempting to take the exam.